 Arivaca, Ariz. – Byrd Baylor’s love of the desert serves as both setting and subject for her writing.

-She’s best known for her children’s books, mostly set in the Southwest and populated with Native Americans and desert creatures.
+She’s best known for her children’s books, primarily set in the Southwest and populated with Native Americans and desert creatures.

 After years in Tucson writing for various newspapers and magazines, Baylor left the city 25 years ago for a simple, solar-powered home near Arivaca, Ariz, a dozen miles from the nearest paved road and down a rutted track that she charitably calls a “driveway.”